 A good example of such herbs is white willow bark.
 Some people call it “nature’s aspirin.”
 It helps to control inflammation, making it potentially useful for fighting unexplained pain.

-Another of such herbs that may be helpful is boswellia.
+Another such herb that may be helpful is Boswellia.
 There is evidence that it is beneficial to people having osteoarthritis pain.
 This possibly means it could benefit those having pain doctors can’t explain as well.